frankframework/frank-manual/docs/source/gettingStarted/horizonsInitialData.rst

   want to remove all database tables to rerun all change sets within your changelog.

   You can do this as follows.
-Start the frank!framework and browse to http://localhost/ibis/iaf/gui.
+Start the Frank!Framework and browse to http://localhost/ibis/iaf/gui.
 On the left-hand menu select "JDBC" and then "Execute Query".
 Issue the following
   SQL: "DROP ALL OBJECTS".
-Finally restart the frank!framework.
+Finally restart the Frank!Framework.